 So here I am, in the place where I grew up, in the place I never imagined I’d return to, unpacking boxes, sorting through emotions, trying to find my way home.
 And I just haven’t felt much like writing about food.
 And there hasn’t been much need for cooking as we’ve all been well-supplied with food in the past weeks thanks to generous friends and family.

-For this pudding you need to use small pearl tapioca, not the instant kind.
+For this pudding you need to use small pearl tapioca, not instant tapioca.

-Although this version of tapioca pudding feels very grown-up with the vanilla bean and lemon zest, it will please kids and adults alike – just ask Emma and Abby!
+Although this version of tapioca pudding feels very grown-up with the vanilla bean and lemon zest, it will please kids and adults alike—just ask Ruby’s daughters, Emma and Abby!

 Around the Web:

 - Tapioca Pudding from 101 Cookbooks